gin-admin/gin-admin-cli/README.md

-   --structs-comment value    Specify the struct comment --structs-output value     Specify the packages to generate the struct (default: schema,dal,biz,api) --tpl-path value           The template path to generate the struct from (default use tpls) --help, -h                 show help
+   --structs-comment value    Specify the struct comment --structs-output value     Specify the packages to generate the struct (default: schema,dal,biz,api) --tpl-path value           The template path to generate the struct from (default use tpls) --tpl-type value           The template type to generate the struct from (default: default) --fe-dir value             The frontend project directory to generate the UI --fe-tpl-type value        The template type to generate the frontend from (default: react) --help, -h                 show help
 ```